christophernhill/wspeedi-sigularity/building_the_container/3_build_wspeedi_singularity_image/README.md

 it can be used for a WSPEEDI session a few more steps are needed to setup override locations that WSPEEDI need to have read-write permissions.
 The steps involve a few more commands:

-  1. Create a account with the same UID and GID as target cluster account and copy image file across.
+  1. Create a proxy account with the same UID and GID as target cluster account and copy image file across.
 Here we are using the username `cnh` with UID of `1006` and GID of `1006`.
-This should be cutomized for the target acco
+This should be cutomized for the target account
   ```
   sudo groupadd --gid 1006 cnh
   sudo useradd --uid 1006 -g cnh cnh
   sudo cp wspeedi.sif /home/cnh
   ```

-  1. Create location for holding writable overrides of key directories
+  1. Under the target user proxy account create location for holding writable overrides of key directories.
+Here again the use name `cnh` should be cutomized to match the actual target account.
   ```
+  sudo bash
+  su -l cnh
   mkdir bmnts
   ```